 Wawel Royal Castle

 The Castle holds a number of different exhibitions and each of them needs a separate ticket.
 Check the official website to decide what you want to see.
 Note that there might be a long line in front of ticket office and tickets are issued for specific entrance times.
-You can easily spend a couple of hours there so skip the exhibitions and simply walk around the castle if you don’t have too much time.
+You can easily spend a couple of hours exploring the exhibitions, so skip the exhibitions and simply walk around the castle if you only have one day in Krakow.

 Even if you are not going to visit the exhibitions, don’t miss a chance to see the Wawel Cathedral from inside.
 The entrance to the church is free, you only need to buy additional tickets if you want to see the Royal Tombs and the Cathedral Museum.